Thinking About Drafting a Will? Why Wait?

 By consulting with an experienced New York estate planning lawyer, one can avoid negative tax consequences.
 An estate planning attorney can assist with choosing a proper executor, the individual who will administer the estate, distribute property, pay debts, and help find ways to limit tax liability.

 You are never too young to put together a properly executed estate plan.
 An experienced New York estate planning attorney can assist you with drafting a Will and advise you on complex estate planning issues.
 The estate planning lawyers at Tully Law, PC Will take the time to review your current goals and circumstances and do their best to ensure that your assets are protected and your wishes will be carried out per your estate plan.
-Tully Law, PC has two conveniently located estate planning law offices in Melville, New York and Centereach, New York.
+Tully Law, PC has a conveniently located estate planning law office in Melville, New York.
 For more information or to schedule a consultation, call (631) 424-2800 or fill out our contact form.